 In 2005, moe. came together with an all-star cast of musicians for an incredible show that can only be described as a mega-jam.
-The event, which raised money for victims of the horrible 2004 Indian Ocean earthquake and tsunami, quickly sold out, after the announcement of a bevy of special guests.
+The event, which raised nearly $150,000 for victims of the horrible 2004 Indian Ocean earthquake and tsunami, quickly sold out after the announcement of a bevy of special guests.
 John Medeski of Medeski, Martin & Wood and Sam Bush were both on the bill, as was Phish‘s Trey Anastasio, who brought Trey Anastasio Band members Jennifer Hartswick and Ray Paczkowski along for the ride.
-The concert, which would come to be known simply as the “Tsunami Benefit”, took place at the beloved, recently-torn-down venue Roseland Ballroom in New York City.
-I was one of the lucky few who got a ticket for this show when the tickets went on sale, and, as an ecstatic seventeen-year old would do, I counted down the days until it was time for this too-good-to-be-true show.
+The concert, which would come to be known simply as the “Tsunami Benefit”, took place at the beloved former Roseland Ballroom in New York City.
+I was one of the lucky few who got a ticket for this show when the tickets went on sale, and, as an ecstatic 17-year old would do, I counted down the days until it was time for this too-good-to-be-true show.

 The anticipation for this particular show was huge.
 Anastasio hadn’t performed in months, taking a six-month breather to (presumably) get healthy after his obvious meltdown during Phish’s break-up shows at Coventry.
 Seeing his name prominently placed on the bill was truly exciting.
 I had been to my first few Phish shows in Brooklyn during the summer of 2004, so the chance to see Anastasio play again, especially after such a long layoff, was a true treat.
 That John Medeski was on the lineup as well provided endless amounts of excitement, and I could only hope that I’d get a chance to see two of my favorite musicians guesting with one of my, at the time, absolute favorite bands.